The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.

 The Okies, as such westward migrants were disparagingly called by their new neighbors, were the most visible group who were on the move during the Depression, lured by news and rumors of jobs in far-flung regions of the country.
 Men from all over the country, some abandoning families, hitched rides, hopped freight cars, or otherwise made their way around the country.
-By 1932, sociologists were estimating that millions of men were on the roads and rails traveling the country.
-Economists sought to quantify the movement of families from the Plains.
-Popular magazines and newspapers were filled with stories of homeless boys and the veterans-turned-migrants of the Bonus Army commandeering boxcars.
+By 1932, sociologists were estimating that millions of men were on the roads and rails traveling the country.30 Popular magazines and newspapers were filled with stories of homeless boys and the veterans-turned-migrants of the Bonus Army commandeering boxcars.
 Popular culture, such as William Wellman’s 1933 film, Wild Boys of the Road, and, most famously, John Steinbeck’s The Grapes of Wrath, published in 1939 and turned into a hit movie a year later, captured the Depression’s dislocated populations.

 These years witnessed the first significant reversal in the flow of people between rural and urban areas.
 Thousands of city dwellers fled the jobless cities and moved to the country looking for work.
 As relief efforts floundered, many state and local officials threw up barriers to migration, making it difficult for newcomers to receive relief or find work.
 Some state legislatures made it a crime to bring poor migrants into the state and allowed local officials to deport migrants to neighboring states.
 In the winter of 1935–1936, California, Florida, and Colorado established “border blockades” to block poor migrants from their states and reduce competition with local residents for jobs.
-A billboard outside Tulsa, Oklahoma, informed potential migrants that there were “NO JOBS in California” and warned them to “KEEP Out.”18
+A billboard outside Tulsa, Oklahoma, informed potential migrants that there were “NO JOBS in California” and warned them to “KEEP Out.”31